isc-projects/bind9/doc/arm/reference.rst

-Also by default, RPZ actions are applied only to DNS requests that either do not request DNSSEC metadata (DO=0) or when no DNSSEC records are available for request name in the original zone (not the response policy zone).
+Also by default, RPZ actions are applied only to DNS requests that either do not request DNSSEC metadata (DO=0) or when no DNSSEC records are available for the requested name in the original zone (not the response policy zone).
 This default can be changed for all response policy zones in a view with a ``break-dnssec yes`` clause.
 In that case, RPZ actions are applied regardless of DNSSEC.
 The name of the clause option reflects the fact that results rewritten by RPZ actions cannot verify.

-No DNS records are needed for a QNAME or Client-IP trigger.
-The name or IP address itself is sufficient, so in principle the query name need not be recursively resolved.
-However, not resolving the requested name can leak the fact that response policy rewriting is in use and that the name is listed in a policy zone to operators of servers for listed names.
+No DNS records are needed for a QNAME or Client-IP trigger; the name or IP address itself is sufficient, so in principle the query name need not be recursively resolved.
+However, not resolving the requested name can leak the fact that response policy rewriting is in use, and that the name is listed in a policy zone, to operators of servers for listed names.
 To prevent that information leak, by default any recursion needed for a request is done before any policy triggers are considered.
 Because listed domains often have slow authoritative servers, this behavior can cost significant time.
 The ``qname-wait-recurse yes`` option overrides the default and enables that behavior when recursion cannot change a non-error response.
-The option does not affect QNAME or client-IP triggers in policy zones listed after other zones containing IP, NSIP and NSDNAME triggers, because those may depend on the A, AAAA, and NS records that would be found during recursive resolution.
-It also does not affect DNSSEC requests (DO=1) unless ``break-dnssec yes`` is in use, because the response would depend on whether or not RRSIG records were found during resolution.
+The option does not affect QNAME or client-IP triggers in policy zones listed after other zones containing IP, NSIP, and NSDNAME triggers, because those may depend on the A, AAAA, and NS records that would be found during recursive resolution.
+It also does not affect DNSSEC requests (DO=1) unless ``break-dnssec yes`` is in use, because the response would depend on whether RRSIG records were found during resolution.
 Using this option can cause error responses such as SERVFAIL to appear to be rewritten, since no recursion is being done to discover problems at the authoritative server.

-The ``dnsrps-enable yes`` option turns on the DNS Rsponse Policy Service (DNSRPS) interface, if it has been compiled in to ``named`` using ``configure --enable-dnsrps``.
+The ``dnsrps-enable yes`` option turns on the DNS Response Policy Service (DNSRPS) interface, if it has been compiled in ``named`` using ``configure --enable-dnsrps``.

 The ``dnsrps-options`` block provides additional RPZ configuration